 The results of your work can be submitted electronically by Email, or delivered on a PC-format memory stick.
-The presentations should be in Microsoft Powerpoint, the bibliography in either Word or WordPerfect format.
+The presentations should be in Microsoft Powerpoint, the bibliography in either

+Word or WordPerfect format.
 If you operate on a Mac system, you should consult with me well before the due date to straighten out potential compatibility problems.
-A rough draft must be sent at least two weeks before your presentation day, in preparation for a meeting with me that must be scheduled at least one week before your presentation day.
-The final product must be received and acknowledged by me before the end of the third day of finals (Monday, December 21).
+A rough draft of both presentations must be in my hands before Thanksgiving break, , in preparation for a meeting with me that must be scheduled at least one week before your presentation day.
+A final version of all required materials must be received and acknowledged by me before the end of the third day of finals (Monday, December 20).